 A report by market research firm, Nielsen, shows that a whopping 39% of Americans claim that while their diets are not fully plant-based, they eliminate as many animal-related food products as possible and strive to one day be completely vegan.

 US Vegan Restaurant Industry Statistics

-Although it may have seemed impossible just 10 years ago, vegan restaurants and takeaways have performed exceedingly well across the US and the rest of the world.
+Although it may have seemed impossible just 10 years ago, vegan restaurants and takeaways are now performing exceedingly well across the US and the rest of the world.
 Here are some top statistics: